slack-ruby/slack-ruby-bot-server/README.md

 end
 ```

+A number of extensions use service manager callbacks to implement useful functionality.

+* [slack-ruby-bot-server-mailchimp](https://github.com/slack-ruby/slack-ruby-bot-server-mailchimp): Subscribes new bot users to a Mailchimp mailing list.

 #### Server Class

 You can override the server class to handle additional events, and configure the service to use it.